Dental Implants in Pueblo

 Implant-Supported Bridges

-If you’re missing two or more teeth in a row, an implant-supported bridge may be right for you.
-One or more dental implants will provide support for a bridge without requiring the removal of any healthy enamel, as is necessary for traditional bridge placement.
+If you're missing two or more teeth in a row, an implant-supported bridge is an excellent option for restoring both function and appearance.
+This advanced dental restoration uses dental implants to securely support a custom bridge, offering a permanent solution without altering your healthy teeth, as is necessary with traditional bridges.

 Implant-Retained Dentures